AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 _Metric: How many weeks of ready work are in your backlog?
 Approximately 2-4 weeks of ready work is good._

 I very much like this metric because it is often a good indicator of healthy productivity, and that teams know what their immediate goals are.
-Work not being deemed as Ready will be implemented less efficiently, and probably less accurately than otherwise.
+Work not being deemed as Ready will be implemented less efficiently, and less accurately than otherwise.

 Ready work means that a feature is understood by the development team such that they can implement it without guesswork; workflows and their nuances are understood, UX is ready, Product has explained the requirements, the use cases, the key Personas, and also the value of the feature.
 Ultimately it is up to the team to determine what ready means to them and negotiate this with the Product Owner/Manager while ensuring that the departmental goals and business strategy are honoured.

 >Productivity is downstream of work readiness.

+>Quality is downstream of work readiness.

+If a team exhibits low productivity, it is advisable to look first at the 'the beginning of the funnel'.
+This is a rule of thumb I will employ often.
+The same stands true for quality.
+Remember, not all teams are the same; some deal well with the uncertainty of 'less-ready' work.
+But many definitely do not.
+This is why 'ready' should be negotiated on a per-team basis.

 But how much ready work is necessary?
 Just enough - enough so that the team know that they can progress on to the next set of work-items and have a quick conversation to clarify some fine-grained detail, and then begin the implementation in ernest.
 Work items further out on the scheduling timeline don't need to be, and shouldn't be, super-refined.
 Think of Work Readiness as a narrowing scope where the nearer the scheduled work item gets to the current iteration, the more refined it should be.
 Having all items in a backlog ready is not much better than zero items in the backlog ready; the problem is different, but both cases cause great innefficiencies and delays.

 If you have no items in your current iteration that are deemed ready, your immediate job should be to ensure that these items are ready.
 It is likely that this is the most important thing that can be done to ensure productivity and accuracy.

 How ready are your teams?
-Count the total items in the current iteration and determine which of these items are Ready.
+Count the total items in the current iteration and determine which of these items are/were Ready.
 All items in the current iteration should be ready (although for teams that prefer, they could refine thier work on a weekly basis in order to keep the information more current and pertinent).
 A further 2 weeks should be nearly ready and planned, and a further month or two should be scheduled, but not completely ready.

 <center>
 <img src="./General images/RequirementsScopeOfUncertainty.png" width="60%" />